HOME

 Shelton, just west of Shrewsbury.
 SY3 8BJ.
 This tower lies at the entrance to a military establishment on the A 458 road and is managed by Severn Trent Water.
 The name is over the door entrance.

-3 Market Cross 1 to 4 & St Mary's, Shrewsbury
+3 Market Cross Shrewsbury LOST

 MARKET DRAYTON WATER TOWER(16SH04)